oer4sdi/OER-spatial-data-streaming/OER-Story-Board.md

 `(It is recommended to have at least 8GB RAM to support smooth functioning of Docker on Windows)`

+*Mac*

+Mac users can access the link [here](https://docs.docker.com/desktop/install/mac-install/) to download the relevant mac applications for their systems.

 **Starting The Application**

 Please ensure `docker` is up and running in background and open a relevant `Terminal/Command Prompt` in your OS.